Run Across Haiti® FAQ's

 Grois Morne to Port-au-Prince (27 miles)

 Port-au-Prince to Jacmel (FINISH LINE!)
 (52 miles)

 + ARE THERE ANY IMMUNIZATIONS BEFORE TRAVELING TO HAITI?

 Yes.
 You will need to get your shots and they'll probably also recommend malaria pills.
 To do this, you can set up an appointment at your local travel clinic, your insurance provider should be able to point you to one and most county governments have one.
 For example, in Pittsburgh, you can go to the Allegheny County Travel Clinic.
 University campuses also tend to have one.
 Bring your immunization records and let them know you're headed to Haiti and they'll know what to do.
 Please also visit your PCP.

 + HOW MUCH ARE FLIGHTS?

-Flights range from $600—$800 depending on when you book, when you travel and what city you are departing from.
+Flights range from $600-$800 USD depending on when you book, when you travel, and what city you are departing from.
 Check out expedia.com for some of the best flight options and prices.
 Each runner will be responsible to book their own flight and will depart from their home city.

 + WHEN SHOULD WE BOOK OUR FLIGHTS?

-We will discuss flights in October/November 2018.
-Please wait until you hear from Work on when to book.
-You will fly into Cap Haitian and out of Port-Au-Prince Haiti.
+We will discuss flights in October/November.
+Please wait until you hear from WORK on when to book.
+You will fly into Cap-Haitien and out of Port-Au-Prince, Haiti.